EBZebra/docs/edge/source/guide/tutorial/printing.md

 	//Methods include printFromFile, printStoredFormat, printRawString, etc.

-Although the four methods above are the minimal logic required for printing, there are several ways to improve pairing, printing and the overall user experience.
-We'll implement those basic methods next, and explore additional features that might be desireable.
+The four methods above represent the minimal logic required for printing.
+However, there are several ways to improve pairing, printing and the overall user experience.
+We'll implement the printing app's basic methods first, and then explore ways to enhance it.

 Since all the code is callback-based, the actual code structure can be presented as nested inline functions (shown below).
 The comments describe the code and/or additional work that could logically be added but isn’t strictly necessary for this proof-of-concept app.

-<b>&#52;.
+<b>&#53;.
 Find the four methods above nested within the JavaScript function below:</b>

 	:::JavaScript
 	// Do some prep work (discussed later) then search all printers: